 # for SUSE:

-📌Note: To install via ssh or configure unattended access on the command line, see
+- To install via ssh or configure unattended access on the command line, see the following article:

-To run TeamViewer without installation, have a look at the TAR package.
+- To run TeamViewer without installation, please take a look at the following: TAR package.